 Year 6 to Year 7 Transition

-The transition from primary to high school is an exciting time, full of challenges and experiences for both parent and child.
+The transition from primary to high or secondary school is an exciting time, full of challenges and experiences for both parent and child.
 We work very hard to ensure maximum success for all our pupils so they are ready for the challenges of high school, enjoying new friendships and the new opportunities high school brings.
-We work closely with the Year 6 teachers to ensure that we receive all the required information about our new students.
+We work closely with the Year 6 teachers to ensure that we receive all the required information about our new pupils.

 Pupils joining us in the new academic year will be placed in a House group of around 180 pupils, and designated a tutor group with 20 other pupils of all year groups.

 On transition day, pupils can look forward to: